jtclarkjr/discord-anime-bot/README.md

 ## Commands

+- `/anime help` - Show all available anime commands, subcommands, and arguments
 - `/anime search <query>` - Search for anime by name or AniList ID
 - `/anime next <id>` - Get next episode information for an anime by AniList ID
 - `/anime notify add <id>` - Set up notification for when the next episode airs